ArcherInfotechInhouseTraining/ArcherCodingClub/Saurabh Upase/Day4_28_09_24/README.md

   - one formula is inf for find output:
   - S=n*(n+1)/2;

   -In this Problrem to find th outpute one simple trick
   - one formula is inf for find output:
+  - S=n*(n+1)/2;

+  -In this Problrem to find th outpute one simple trick
+  - one formula is inf for find output: